cayblood/saltaires/README.md

 Please note that the Valentines ordering functionality relies on a small lambda-based AWS API endpoint for Stripe server-side validation that is running in Carl Youngblood's AWS account.
 The cost of this endpoint is negligible and Carl is willing to host it indefinitely.
-It also depend's on our Stripe account, to which Mark Andromidas has access.
+It also depends on our Stripe account, to which Mark Andromidas has access.

 ## Deploying